survivejs/webpack-book/manuscript/optimizing/03_setting_environment_variables.md

 // if (false) means the block can be dropped entirely
 ```

-Elimination is the core idea of `DefinePlugin`.
-You can toggle parts of code using this kind of mechanism.
-A good minifier can perform the analysis and enable/disable entire portions of the code as you prefer.
+Elimination is the core idea of `DefinePlugin` and it allows toggling.
+A minifier performs analysis and toggles entire portions of the code.

 ## Setting `process.env.NODE_ENV`

 Given you are using React in the project and it happens to use the technique, you can try to enable `DefinePlugin` and see what it does to the production build.

 As before, encapsulate this idea to a function.
 Due to the way webpack replaces the free variable, you should push it through `JSON.stringify`.
-You end up with a string like `'"demo"'` and then webpack inserts that into the slots it finds.
+You end up with a string like `'"demo"'` and then webpack inserts that into the slots it finds:

 **webpack.parts.js**